 If this is your first time in Suchitoto or traveling to El Salvador, I recommend for you to either go with a tour company or hire a private shuttle; given that, navigating the roads in El Salvador is stressful.

 There are plenty of accommodations at Suchitoto that will satisfy all types of visitors; furthermore, you can make it your base of operations and take day trips to explore other parts of the country.

 Accommodations in Suchitoto are by small locally own hotels.
 Here are a few of them.

 Obviously, there are more hotels and hostels in this colorful town, these are some of the best that also happen to have great reviews.

-To sum up, Suchitoto in El Salvador is a charming colonial oown with rich cultural traditions and plenty of things to do.
-Regardless, visit for a day or a few days; either way, you will enjoy your visit and will get some great memories.
+To sum up, visit Suchitoto El Salvador, this is a charming colonial town with rich cultural traditions and plenty of things to do.
+Regardless if you visit for a day or a few days, you will enjoy your visit and will get some great memories.

 Without a doubt, Suchitoto is one of the best colonial towns to visit in El Salvador.
 Now, if you are looking for other small towns to explore, take a look at Juayua, Nahuizalco, or any other town in the Ruta de las Flores route.